-The updated Mineral Resource Estimate (MRE) prepared by DRA shows that the Lac Knife Project has 12.0 million tonnes (Mt) of Indicated resources grading 15.34 % graphitic carbon (Cg) for an estimated content of 1.7 Mt of in-situ natural flake graphite, and 0.6 Mt of Inferred resources grading 16.90% Cg for an estimated content of 0.1 Mt of in-situ natural flake graphite.
+The updated Mineral Resource Estimate (MRE) prepared by DRA shows that the Lac Knife Project hosts 12.0 million tonnes (Mt) of Indicated mineral resources grading 15.34 % graphitic carbon (Cg) for an estimated content of 1.7 million tonnes (Mt) of in-situ natural flake graphite, and 0.6 Mt of Inferred mineral resources grading 16.90% Cg for an estimated content of 0.1 Mt of in-situ natural flake graphite.
 A cut-off grade (COG) of 4% was used to determine the MRE as shown in Table 3.

-This updated MRE follows infill and exploration drilling completed on the Project since the Feasibility Study (FS), which was published in 2014.
+This updated MRE follows infill and exploration drilling completed on the Lac Knife graphite deposit since the Feasibility Study (FS) was published in 2014.
 A total of seventy-five (75) holes, with a cumulative length of 11,204 metres, were drilled between 2014 and 2018, since the effective date of the previous MRE.

-Of these 75 holes, a total of 65 holes, for a cumulative length of 8,072 metres, were drilled in 2014, of which 26 holes were exploration holes and 39s were definition drilling to tighten up the FS resource definition area.
+Of these 75 holes, a total of 65 holes, for a cumulative length of 8,072 metres, were drilled in 2014, of which 26 holes were exploration holes and 39 were definition drill holes designed to tighten up the FS resource definition area.
 A total of ten (10) holes, for a cumulative length of 3,132 metres, were later drilled in 2018 to test the graphite potential in the deep western side of the open pit shell footprint as defined in the 2014 Feasibility Study.